alexchipps/SATMO/README.md

 SATMO is a MATLAB® program designed for conducting preliminary thermal analysis of small satellites in low-altitude circular orbits around Earth and other Solar System bodies.
 SATMO currently supports satellites orbiting all major planets, the Moon, and Pluto.

 The satellite is modeled as a six-sided box, with one face-centered node per surface.
-The nomenclature for the satellite faces is defined below:
+The satellite surfaces and orbital configuration are defined as below:
 | **Surface Name** | **Symbol** | **Description** |
 |------------------|------------|-----------------|
 | Zenith           | `zen`      | Faces away from the primary body |